PolicyCleanse: Backdoor Detection and Mitigation in Reinforcement Learning: Introduction

-We propose \name{}, which is the first backdoor detection and mitigation approach on competitive reinforcement learning.
-The idea of \name{} is to optimize a separate policy with a reversed reward function given by the (target) Trojan agent.
-We find that this approach can quickly identify an approximate trigger with a high possibility.
+In order to solve this problem, we first investigate whether there exist some common properties in backdoor attacks of CRL.
+According to previous work~\cite{backdoorrl}, the Trojan agent can be triggered to fail when observing the trigger actions taken by its opponent.
+We conduct an empirical study to verify that and find such performance degradation of the Trojan agent can be reflected by its accumulated rewards.
+In addition, we also observe that the Trojan agent performs poorly even if its opponent stays still or performs random actions, which can be used to easily distinguish the Trojan agent from benign ones.
+Motivated by this observation, we propose \name{}, which is the first backdoor detection and mitigation approach on CRL to our best knowledge.
+The basic idea of \name{} is to optimize a separate policy with a reversed reward function given by the (target) Trojan agent.
+We find that this approach can quickly identify a potential trigger with a high chance, which we call \textit{pseudo trigger}.
 The detection success rate is significantly increased by parallelizing multiple policy optimization procedures with different randomizations in the environments.
 Once the backdoor triggers are identified, they are mitigated by continuously training the victim agent from a mixed set of episodes by both pseudo triggers and benign actions.

 Evidenced by extensive experiments, \name{} can successfully distinguish all Trojan and benign agents across different types of agents and competitive environments.
 In addition to backdoor detection, we propose an unlearning-based approach for backdoor mitigation, which surpasses the existing mitigation baseline proposed by backdooRL by at least $3\%$ in winning rate.
 We also evaluate the robustness of \name{} under several practical scenarios, \eg, dynamic trigger lengths, environment randomization, \textit{etc}.